Arun-KS96/OPENLANE-Workshop/README.md

 </details>

 <!-- About the Project -->
 ## About The Project

-This project is mainly focuses on the RTL2GDS flow using the open source EDA tool OpenLane/Sky130.
+This project is mainly focuses on the RTL2GDS flow using the open source EDA tool OpenLANE/Sky130.
 In this project, we go through each and every step of a physical design flow i.e. synthesis, floorplanning, placement, clock tree synthesis, routing, static timing analysis anf SPEF extraction.

-OpenLane is a fully-automated RTL2GDS flow which includes several components i.e. OpenRoad, Magic, Yosys, Fault, Netgen etc. This tool is started for true open source tape-out experience with the goal to produce clean GDSII without any human intervention.
+OpenLANE is a fully-automated RTL2GDS flow which includes several components i.e. OpenRoad, Magic, Yosys, Fault, Netgen etc. This tool is started for true open source tape-out experience with the goal to produce clean GDSII without any human intervention.

 <!-- Day-1 Commencement of Open Source EDA -->
 ## Day-1 Commencement of Open Source EDA

-### Invoking OpenLane
+### Invoking OpenLANE

 ![](/Figures/1.1.png)
   - Open terminal and change directory to _work/tools/openlane_working_dir/openLANE_flow_
   - List the contents of the openLANE_flow folder by using _ls -ltr_
   - Then type _./flow.tcl -interactive_ which runs the OPENLANE flow
-  - There are two modes to run OpenLane i.e. interactively and autonomous mode
+  - There are two modes to run OpenLANE i.e. interactively and autonomous mode
   - _-interactive_ is used here to run the flow.tcl script in interactive mode

 ### Package Importing
-To import the packages into the OpenLane tool we run the following command:
+To import the packages into the OpenLANE tool we run the following command:

 ![](/Figures/1.2.png)

 ### Design Folder
-There are lots of design available in the OpenLane which are extracted from the _openlane_flow/designs_ folder:
+There are lots of design available in the OpenLANE which are extracted from the _openlane_flow/designs_ folder:

 ![](/Figures/1.3.png)